R4EPI/R4EPIs-website/content/welcome/_index.en.md

 ### Folder structure

-You will need to save your rmarkdown document (the template) in the same folder as your dataset in order for it to work!
+It is *strongly* advised that you save your RMarkdown template and any related data within the same folder - specifically with a *R Project*.
+Read more about working within R Projects in the R Basics section of the Training Materials pages.

 ## NICE-TO-HAVE COMPONENTS